Birds of Prey review: Harley Quinn gets the joyous DC adventure she deserves

 Deciding to escape the Joker's shadow and strike out on her own, Harley is soon drawn into Sionis' plot to retrieve a diamond that'll help him seize control of the city.
 However, Birds of Prey is more about its characters and mood than its plot.
 Harley's narration jumps between various points in the few days over which the story takes place.
 That makes the first half of the movie a bit more chaotic than it needs to be.

 Sionis' hunt for the diamond is complicated by teenage pickpocket Cassandra Cain (Ella Jay Basco), who steals and swallows the precious stone.
-This kicks off a cat-and-mouse chase involving Harley, long-suffering cop Renee Montoya (Rosie Perez), nightclub singer and secret badass Dinah Lance (Jurnee Smollett-Bell), crossbow-wielding vigilante Huntress (Mary Elizabeth Winstead), before they team up to take on Sionis and his goon Victor Zsasz (Chris Messina).
+This kicks off a cat-and-mouse chase involving Harley; long-suffering cop Renee Montoya (Rosie Perez); nightclub singer and secret badass Dinah Lance (Jurnee Smollett-Bell); and crossbow-wielding vigilante Huntress (Mary Elizabeth Winstead), before they team up to take on Sionis and his goon Victor Zsasz (Chris Messina).

 Even though the movie jumps between all of these characters, Harley remains the star of the show.
 Robbie's portrayal turns the character into an R-rated live-action version of the character from the beloved '90s animated series that spawned her -- a cartoon gloriously brought to life, with a moral core that sees her smoothly transforming from villain to unpredictable antihero.